Eric Franklin Rosser: Release and new charges

-In July 2017, according to court documents filed by federal prosecutors, Rosser was riding on a bus from Butte to Billings in July 2017 when another man noticed child pornography on his screen.
+In July 2017, according to court documents filed by federal prosecutors, Rosser was riding on a bus from Butte to Billings in July 2017 when another man noticed child pornography on his laptop screen.
 When the man approached Rosser about it, he reportedly said, "Leave me alone.
 I know I have a problem", according to court documents.

 The fellow passenger called Billings police to the bus station, and when they arrived, Rosser admitted to looking at the images of young girls engaging in sexually explicit conduct.
 Police also found he had $10,000 in cash strapped to each leg, along with $50,000 in cash in his luggage and approximately $1,000 worth of marijuana, which he told police he purchased for personal use, according to court records.

 Rosser additionally admitted to violating his probation conditions and fleeing federal supervision in Washington state, court documents say.
 He said he had emptied his bank account and fled to avoid going back to prison.

 Rosser pleaded guilty to accessing the internet with intent to view child pornography after signing a plea agreement with prosecutors in October 2018.

 Rosser told U.S. Magistrate Judge Jeremiah Lynch he did not dispute any of the information brought forth by federal prosecutors.
 Lynch said he would be sentenced to a minimum of 10 years and may be on supervised release for the rest of his life following the prison term.

 His sentencing was set for January 17, 2019.

 On February 22, 2019, Rosser was sentenced to ten years in prison, and to permanent supervision if he is ever released.
 He is now incarcerated at FCI Englewood in Colorado with BOP Number 07006-028.